Mount Cook Village

-Being situated inside a National Park, it is not possible to own property in Mount Cook Village; however, because of the year-round operation of the hotel and motels, the village has a small permanent population of around 250.
+Because it is situated inside a national park, it is not possible to own property in Mount Cook Village; however, because of the year-round operation of the hotel and motels, the village has a small permanent population of around 250.

 All buildings and facilities operate on concessions and leases from the government.
 The village has no grocery stores apart from a small in-hotel convenience store.
 The nearest supermarket is 65 km away in Twizel, the closest town.
 There is a self-service petrol pump behind the hotel complex; however, the fuel price reflects the remote location.

 Mount Cook Village operates a small school with a roll as low as a dozen children, the only school in New Zealand inside a national park.

 History

 The first building at the location of Mount Cook Village was the second Hermitage hotel, built in 1913 and opened in 1914; however, that building burned to the ground in 1957 and was replaced in 1958 by what later became the current hotel.

 The 1960s and 1970s saw significant extensions to the hotel and Mount Cook Village, including water mains, sewerage treatment, local streets, and the sealing of State Highway 80, which greatly improved access.
 A local fire brigade was established in 1976.

 The official name of the settlement was amended to a dual name, Aoraki / Mount Cook, by the Ngāi Tahu Claims Settlement Act 1998.